 If you’ve already looked through a seed catalog online or in print, then you know it can get quickly overwhelming when you start to look at all the options for tomato varieties available.

 I know I was overwhelmed the first few times!
-It helps to understand where, how, and why you’re growing before you start looking through seed catalogs.
+There are literally thousands of tomato varieties that you can choose from, so it helps to understand where, how, and why you’re growing before you start looking through seed catalogs.

 Some tomato plant varieties work better in certain situations, so choosing poorly can really ruin your gardening experience.
 The goal of this post is to help you understand which types of tomato plants will grow best in your garden so you can choose wisely when navigating the sea of options in seed catalogs.

-When it comes to choosing the best tomato for your garden you should first consider the following things.
+When it comes to choosing the best type of tomato for your garden you should first consider the following things.

 Number 1: Where do you grow?